HELP SPONSOR A STUDENT RECEIVE FREE TRAINING TO FIND WORK

 This process changes lives.
 Builds the economy.
 Heals communities.

-If you can help with any sized donation, please do email us.
+If you can help with any sized donation, please do email us or follow the donate button below.

 - Ubuntu Touch Project accepts only South African citizens.